LLMs Don't "Think": Understanding Hallucinations, Prompt Engineering, and Security Through the Mechanism of Token Prediction

 The most intuitive analogy for understanding Extended Thinking is a painter's sketch.

-A professional painter doesn't start painting directly on the canvas.
-They first draw a rough composition sketch on separate paper, check the balance, make corrections, and then begin the final piece.
-The sketch isn't included in the final work, but it's a critical process that determines the work's quality.
+A professional painter doesn't start painting directly on the canvas right away.
+They first draw a rough compositional sketch on separate paper, check the balance, make corrections, and then start the real work.
+The sketch is not included in the final piece, but it is an important process that determines the quality of the work.

-[Prompt] → [Thinking tokens = sketch (hidden)] → [Final answer = finished painting]
+[Prompt] → [Thinking tokens = Sketch (hidden)] → [Final answer = The real painting]

-Since thinking tokens accumulate as context for generation, when predicting tokens for the final answer, the model can reference not just the prompt but also its own reasoning process.
+Because the thinking tokens accumulate as generation context, when predicting tokens for the final answer, the model can reference not only the prompt but also its own reasoning process.

 This is the same principle as Chain of Thought (CoT) prompting.
-It's essentially the same as writing "think step by step" in a prompt, but Extended Thinking is optimized at the model architecture level.
+It is essentially the same as writing "please think step by step" in the prompt, but Extended Thinking is optimized at the model architecture level.

 4636850b-bdc7-445d-9a5a-611f0a3aad13